 - evaluation of the within-field spatial variability of soil moisture, mineral nitrogen content in plants during various vegetation stages,

 - comparison of effects of variable rate application of nitrogen vs. uniform N application,

 - selection of best performing algorithms and their parameterisation,

 assessing the benefits for users: for example, variable N maps allowed to use 19.5% less of nitrogen, which resulted in 35 kg of N / ha saved.

 A sprayer during N application to winter wheat at a tillering stage.

 FertiSat map of variable N application imported to a display installed on a tractor equipped with a plate spreader.

 Space Added Value

-Space assets essential for the project implementation are multispectral EO as well as GNSS technology.
-The service is based on free satellite imagery (Sentinel-2, Landsat-8) and, at the special request of a customer, the VHR commercial satellite imagery as an input to the system.
-EO provides data necessary for calculation of nitrogen deficiency in plants and their response to weather and moisture conditions.
+Space assets essential for the project implementation are multispectral satellite images.
+The service is based on Sentinel-2 data that provides necessary input for calculation of nitrogen contents in plants and their response to weather and moisture conditions.

 The project was launched in January 2017.
 Algorithms for nitrogen variable rate applications were developed, verified and implemented in the on-line platform during 3 consecutive growing seasons.
 The service is now operational and available commercially here: www.fertisat.com.